eiji03aero/memoria/TASKS.md

 ## Todo
 - [ ] implement toast system
     - use toast from react-spectrum
-- [ ] i18n
-    - gotta do this bro
-    - document title
 - [ ] implement timeline post detail page
 - [ ] try to bounce ideas off of chat gpt
     - what kind of feature would make it better app?